 Residential and commercial customers prefer to color concrete than install additional materials.
 Here are the top reasons why they do so:

 - Numerous Color Options – The wide selection of colors is enough to make this a fun and exciting remodeling project.
-Some coloring agents offer hues that range from earth tones to pastels perfect for decorative concrete stamping.
+Some coloring agents offer hues that range from earth tones to pastels perfect for stamped concrete.

 - Enhances Nature Replication – Some concrete surfaces can be made to look like wood or stone.
 The best way to make it realistic is through manual coloring.
 With the right colors, slabs can replicate flagstone, travertine, and other natural stone.